helsing-ai/atmosphere/docs/src/getting-started/queries.md

 # Queries

 When using Atmosphere, you have two options for writing queries.
-Once you derive `Schema` on your entities, it gives you the ability to use querying traits that Atmosphere comes with.
+Once you annotate your entities with `table`, it gives you the ability to use querying traits that Atmosphere comes with.
 However, you can at any point reach down and write your queries in raw SQL, the way you would if you used `sqlx` directly.